archlinux/conf.archlinux.org/content/pages/recording.md

 [https://c3voc.de/wiki/distributed-conference]()

-The following assets are recommended to have a consistent conference, but they are not required if you the presenter has a more comfortable setup already.
+The following assets are recommended to have a consistent conference, but they are not required if you, the presenter, have a more comfortable setup already.

 For the recording of the talk we recommend using [Open-Broadcaster Software](https://obsproject.com/) as it's easy for people to setup the screen